nebula-orchestrator/docs/docs/api.md

 ```

 # Update some app params (PUT / PATCH)
-update a Nebula app config,
+update a Nebula app config, accepts any combination of the app configuration params.

  **request**